 1. Tell Him How You Feel

 Communication is essential to resolving any issue in a relationship.
-Some things have a way of working themselves out, but this is rare.
-Most of the time, if something needs to be fixed, it needs to be brought up calmly and productively, of course.
+Some things have a way of working themselves out, but it’s generally better to have things out in the open.
+Most of the time, if something needs to be fixed, it needs to be brought up (calmly and productively, ideally).

 However, you can only do your best to try to make it as smooth as you possibly can.
-As sternly, but at the same, as loving as you can be, you need to have an honest conversation about how his jealousy and his reactions make you feel.
-Simply acknowledging his jealousy is the first step to productive dialogue and fixing it.
+As sternly butcalmly as you can, have an honest conversation about how his jealousy and his reactions make you feel.
+Simply acknowledging his jealousy is a good first step toward a productive dialogue and dealing with the issue.

-Ideally, he will listen and understand, but it doesn’t end here – fixing jealousy issues will take some effort to resolve, but as long as he doesn’t go off the deep end, you can move in the right direction and make some progress.
+Ideally, he will listen and understand, but it usually doesn’t end here.
+Fixing jealousy issues may take some effort to resolve, but you can move in the right direction and makeprogress.
 Some jealous men can be physically and emotionally abusive.
-If this is the response that you get when trying to be productive, you shouldn’t waste any more energy and move on and find someone less volatile.
+If this is the response that you get when trying to be productive, remove yourself from the situation as safely and quickly as possible and seek help.

 Jealousy can often stem from a sense of inferiority and a lack of self-esteem.
-Since he doesn’t feel good about himself, he might believe that you think the same way, and you are trying to find someone better than him.
+Since he might not feel good about himself, he may believe that you think the same way and are trying to find someone better than him.

 You can start by complimenting him and making him feel like he is valuable.
-Over time, he should begin to feel less insecure with himself.
-However, sometimes, the issues can be deep-seated and require assistance from a professional who can improve his sense of well-being and confidence in himself.
+Over time, he may begin to feel less insecure with himself.
+However, the issues can sometimes be deep-seated and require assistance from a professional who can improve his sense of well-being and confidence in himself.